lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  This is a large table, and there are both horizontal and vertical scrollbars to permit the use to scroll to other parts of the table.

-    The Table Browser Window, showing the contents of Table 2, including for the columns just created.
+    **Figure 14:** The Table Browser Window, showing the contents of Table 2, including for the columns just created.

 **2.12.**  Return to the main TOPCAT window, ensure the table returned by the Example 2 query is highlighted in the "Table List" panel, and click on the "Plane plotting window" icon -- the